Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 With all of that said, let's get more deeply into the news.

-So at the end of last month in September, Trump presented a 20-point Gaza Peace Plan in full, which was set to be deliberated and agreed upon by the representatives of Gaza and Israel and Netanyahu.
+So at the end of last month in September, Trump presented a 20-point Gaza peace plan in full, which was set to be deliberated and agreed upon by the representatives of Gaza and Israel and Netanyahu.

-It says that he unveiled the plan at the White House on the 29th of September alongside Netanyahu, and on the 3rd of October, Hamas said it had agreed to return all 48 remaining hostages that were being held in Gaza in exchange for Palestinian prisoners in Israeli jails and Gaza detainees, because part of this was that obviously there were Palestinian prisoners who'd been given life sentences because of their involvement in Hamas and other events like the 7th of October.
+And on the 3rd of October, Hamas said it had agreed to return all 48 remaining hostages that were being held in Gaza in exchange for Palestinian prisoners in Israeli jails and Gaza detainees.

 Part of this whole deal was to return those over to the Palestinian authorities.

-And there was also the idea of handing over the governance of Gaza to Palestinian technocrats, although part of the one of the most important and I think consequential, if they actually get to do it, uh developments in this proposal is that there will be a technocratic apolitical Palestinian committee who are also overseen by a supervisory international transitional body called the Board of Peace,
+Although part of the, one of the most important and I think consequential, if they actually get to do it, developments in this proposal is that there will be a technocratic apolitical Palestinian committee who are also overseen by a supervisory international transitional body called the Board of Peace,

 And already in that kind of language, we can see where some of the disagreements and issues might pop up because you ask the question, what does terror-free mean?